Viktor Yanukovych: Treason

 In November 2016, Prosecutor General Yuriy Lutsenko questioned Yanukovych via video link in connection with the former Berkut.
 During the questioning, Lutsenko told Yanukovych that he was being accused of treason.

 On 14 March 2017, the Prosecutor General submitted to court documents of the Yanukovych's case on state treason.
 Yanukovych was charged with encroachment on the territorial integrity and inviolability of Ukraine, high treason, and complicity in aggressive warfare by the Russian Federation aimed at altering Ukraine's state borders.

 More than 100 witnesses were interviewed for the case.
 One was Denis Voronenkov, who was shot dead in downtown Kyiv at the end of March 2017.

 On 4 May 2017 the first preliminary session commenced in Kyiv's Obolonskyi District Court under Judge Vladyslav Devyatko.
 Yanukovych was not present and was tried in absentia.
 He testified via video link from Russia.

-In closing arguments on 16 August, prosecutors Ruslan Kravchenko and Maksym Krym asked the court in Kyiv to sentence the former leader to 15 years in prison.
+In closing arguments on 16 August, prosecutors Ruslan Kravchenko and Maksym Krym asked the court in Kyiv to sentence Yanukovych to 15 years in prison.
 The judge then adjourned the trial until 13 September.

-However the former leader was hospitalized in Moscow days before he was scheduled to give the final statement.
-Yanukovych was taken to Moscow's Sklifosovsky Institute of Emergency Medicine by ambulance on 16 November in an immobilized condition.
+Days before he was scheduled to give the final statement, Yanukovych was taken to Moscow's Sklifosovsky Institute of Emergency Medicine by ambulance on 16 November in an immobilized condition.
 He allegedly sustained back and knee injuries while "playing tennis".

-On 24 January 2019 a panel of three judges of the Obolonskyi District Court found Yanukovych guilty of high treason and complicity in Russian military intervention in Ukraine.
+On 24 January 2019 a panel of three judges of the Obolonskyi District Court found Yanukovych guilty of high treason and complicity in the Russian military intervention in Ukraine.
 They stated that "the court, having heard the testimony of witnesses, examined conclusions of experts, documents and material evidence, assessed the arguments of prosecution and defense, considers that the guilt of the accused in committing the crimes under Part 1 Article 111 (high treason), Part 5 Article 27, Part 2 Article 437 (complicity in conducting an aggressive war) of the Criminal Code of Ukraine is duly proved by relevant and admissible evidence".
 He was acquitted of the other charge relating to Ukraine's sovereignty and territorial integrity.
-The verdict was that Yanukovych was sentenced to 13 years of jail in absentia.
+The verdict was that Yanukovych was sentenced in absentia to 13 years in prison.

+On 28 April 2025, Yanukovych was convicted in absentia by a Ukrainian court on charges of inciting the desertion of Ukrainian officials and organizing illegal border crossings to Russia during his escape in 2014.
+He was sentenced to 15 years' imprisonment.